Pranavi shoots career-best 65 but Gaurika leads by 3 in second leg of WPGT | Sports-Games

 Pranavi shoots career-best 65 but Gaurika leads by 3 in second leg of WPGT

-Pranavi Urs, who spent almost a year waiting for her wrist to mend, showed that she will be a big factor this season by shooting a brilliant personal best bogey free 7-under 65 in the second round of Hero Womens Pro Golf Tour here on Thursday.Pranavi, who had a modest 75 in the first round, is now 4-under 140 but still trails first round leader Gaurika Bishnoi 66-71 by three shots.
+Pranavi Urs, who spent almost a year waiting for her wrist to mend, showed that she will be a big factor this season as she shot a brilliant personal best bogey-free 7-under 65 in the second round here at the Boulder Hills Golf & Country Club, during the first tournament of the Women's Pro Golf Tour, 2022.

 - Country: